Currently set to Index

 What Is A Dividend Income?

-Assuming that a dividend is received from a corporation resident in Canada, it will be taxed at a lower rate than other types of income, such as employment or interest income.
-The reason is that the income earned by the corporation and used to pay the dividend has already been subject to corporate tax.
-Thus, there is a mechanism designed to provide credit for taxes already paid at the corporate level.
+Assuming that a dividend is obtained from a enterprise resident in Canada, it is going to be taxed at a lower rate than other types of earnings, inclusive of employment or interest profits.
+The purpose is that the earnings earned by way of the employer and used to pay the dividend has already been difficulty to corporate tax.
+Thus, there's a mechanism designed to offer credit score for taxes already paid on the corporate stage.

 Dividends paid by Canadian corporations are classified as either “eligible,” “non-eligible”.